-(b) Noise zone map entitled 1993 Ldn Contours With Full Noise Compatibility Program Implementation for Middle Georgia Regional Airport consisting of one (1) map, dated May 1989, and prepared by D & Z, Inc., Consulting Engineers, with all notations, references and other information shown thereon are hereby made a part of this Resolution.
+(b) Noise zone map entitled “1993 Ldn Contours with Full Noise Compatibility Program Implementation for Middle Georgia Regional Airport” consisting of one (1) map, dated May 1989, and prepared by D & Z, Inc., Consulting Engineers, with all notations, references and other information shown thereon, is hereby made a part of this Resolution.
 Said map shall be made a public record and shall be kept permanently in the office of the Commission, where the map will be accessible to the general public.
 (Amended March 14, 1994, ZA94-03-01)

 [4] Robins Air Force Base Environs Maps.
-Base Environs Overlay Zones for Robins Force Base (RAFB) which represent differing levels of noise impact and aircraft accident potential dated January 1994, prepared by the 653rd Civil Engineering Squadron, Robins AFB, Georgia, with all notations, references and other information shown thereon are hereby made a part of this Resolution.
+Base Environs Overlay Zones Map for Robins Force Base (RAFB) which depicts differing levels of noise impact and aircraft accident potential dated January 1994, prepared by the 653rd Civil Engineering Squadron, Robins AFB, Georgia, with all notations, references and other information shown thereon, is hereby made a part of this Resolution.
 Said map shall be made a public record and shall be kept permanently in the office of the Commission, where the map will be accessible to the general public.
 (Amended March 23, 1987, ZA87-03-06; March 14, 1994, ZA94-03-01)

 [5] Intown historic district map.
-For the purpose of applying specific standards to the Intown Historic District under Chapter 21 of these regulations, a map showing the external boundaries of the Intown Historic District consisting of one (1) map, dated May 9, 1988, is hereby made a part of these regulations by reference and shall be kept in the office of the Commission, where the map will be accessible to the general public.
+For the purpose of applying specific standards to the Intown Historic District under Chapter 21 of these regulations, a map showing the external boundaries of the Intown Historic District consisting of one (1) map, dated May 9, 1988, with all notations, references and other information shown thereon, is hereby made a part of this Resolution and shall be kept in the office of the Commission, where the map will be accessible to the general public.

 [6] Economic and community development target area map.
-For the purpose of applying specific standards to certain ECDD target areas under Chapter 23 of these regulations, a map showing the external boundaries of the ECD target area for Pleasant Hill, Intown, East Macon, South Macon, Bellevue, Cherokee Heights, Unionville, Montpelier, Village Green, Lynmore and Tindall Heights consisting of one (1) map and area descriptions and [are] hereby made a part of these regulations by reference and shall be kept in the office of the Macon-Bibb County Planning and Zoning Commission, where the map will be accessible to the general public.
+For the purpose of applying specific standards to certain ECDD target areas under Chapter 23 of these regulations, a map showing the external boundaries of the ECD target area for Pleasant Hill, Intown, East Macon, South Macon, Bellevue, Cherokee Heights, Unionville, Montpelier, Village Green, Lynmore and Tindall Heights, including area descriptions and all notations, references and other information shown thereon, is hereby made a part of this Resolution and shall be kept in the office of the Commission, where the map will be accessible to the general public.

-(Added May 9, 1988, ZA88-05-02; Amended May 29, 2001, ZA01-05-01; Amended January 8, 2007, ZA07-10-01)

 Section 2.04.
 Map amendment.

 The district boundaries shall be as shown on the official zoning maps as of the date of this Resolution.
 Said boundaries may be changed from time to time by the Commission in accordance with the procedures set out in this Resolution, after which any change in district boundaries or any change in information shown on the official zoning maps will promptly be entered on the official zoning maps together with a numerical entry on the official zoning maps referring to the application on file which states the date of the official action and a brief description of the nature of the changes.
 No amendment to this Resolution involving matters portrayed on the official zoning maps shall become effective until after such change and entry have been made on said maps.